cunnie/inclusive-sober-literature/remixed/big_book/19_chapt11_a_vision_for_you.md

 PAGE 164

-selves, and have discovered the joy of helping others to face life again, there will be no stopping until everyone in that town has had his opportunity to recover—if they can and will.
+selves, and have discovered the joy of helping others to face life again, there will be no stopping until everyone in that town has had their opportunity to recover—if they can and will.

   Still you may say: “But I will not have the benefit of contact with you who write this book.”
 We cannot be sure.
 God will determine that, so you must remember that your real reliance is always upon God.
 God will show you how to create the fellowship you crave.\*